lakejason0/lakejason0/README.md

 ### Hi there 👋
 I'm Lakejason0 from [Project Archive](https://files.lakejason0.ml/wiki/User_talk:Lakejason0) and [Minecraft Wiki](https://minecraft-zh.gamepedia.com/User:Lakejason0).
-You can contact me on those two talk pages or by comments on [my blog](https://lakejason0.wordpress.com).
+You can contact me on those two talk pages or comment sections on [my blog](https://lakejason0.wordpress.com).

 I'm currently working on translating Minecraft (Vanilla, Sodium and some other Fabric mods, Wiki, [SPYGlass](https://github.com/SPYGlassMC/SPYGlass) etc.) and writing articles on my Wiki, Project Archive.
 I'm more than glad to help you with Chinese localization, both in Simplified (Native) and Traditional.